joshmsmith/workflow-web/StandingOrders.md

 # Standing Orders
 Regular Payments from one account to another account, fixed amount with reference comment.
-This demo just pays on a timer, amend is handled by temporal signals and queries to read current workflow variables.
+This demo just pays on a timer, amend is handled by temporal signals and queries to read and change current workflow variables.

 ![sorder-new](./assets/sorder-new.png)